JagodaBodnar/Jewelry-shop/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`- builds the app for production to the `build` folder.<br />

-It correctly bundles React in production mode and optimizes the build for the best performance.